minoshim/qasMHD/2D/SERIAL/README.md

 Users may edit the following files contained in each directory:
 - `init.hpp` defines the initial condition,
 - `global.hpp` defines the simulation parameters (number of grid points, time step, plasma parameters, etc.),
-- `mhd_fd2d.h` defines macros `RMN`, `ODR`, `R_K`, CTW to select the Riemann solvers, spatial and temporal order of accuracy, and multidimensional upwinding for the Constrained Transport method.
+- `mhd_fd2d.h` defines macros `RMN`, `ODR`, `R_K`, and `CTW` to select the Riemann solvers, spatial and temporal order of accuracy, and multidimensional upwinding for the Constrained Transport method.

 ### How to run the simulation
 ```